jbee/purejin/README.md

 - easy to extend (e.g. with Set or List support)
 - decouples application layers through services
 - Unit-testable
-- declarative dependency descriptions (using a guice like binding-builder)
-- and yes: it's pretty fast too

 #### Status
 The project is in a late conception phase.
 Most of the core concepts are implemented and will just get minor adjustments.
 But a few are missing.
 As long as those are under development there will be no examples but you can always look at the tests (the ones in the `bind` package demonstarte the features quite nice).